DavidMiles1925/motion_camera/README.md

 >`True`: The LED indicators will function normally.
 This is useful for testing when away from a monitor/keyboard.
 Also, when recording people, this lets others know that the device is on and/or recording.
 >
 >`False`: The LED indicators will be disabled.
 This is useful for recording animals, or other situations where you would not want to it to be immediately obvious that the camera is doing anything.
 >
+> Green LED: Indicates the camera program is running and searching for motion.
+>
+> Red LED: Indicates the camera is currently recording.
+>

 ### stop_program.py